IP Communication Systems for Noisy Industrial Environments

 Managing Sound Reflection and Focus

-Directional speakers (Horns) are effective along linear production lines in open factory halls to reduce noise spillover.
-However, in enclosed industrial spaces like workshops or equipment rooms, evenly spaced ceiling- or wall-mounted speakers are superior for minimizing harsh reflections that muddy speech clarity.
+Directional speakers (Horns) typically 30–60° horizontal are effective for linear coverage in open factory halls to reduce noise spillover. ceiling- or wall-mounted speakers at 90–120° are superior for enclosed industrial spaces like workshops or equipment rooms, minimizing harsh reflections that muddy speech clarity.

 Unified IP Architecture